tpthian/learninglinux/about.md

 # About page

-This is just an about testing page
+This is the page to learn linux step by step